 On a whim, she invited a co-worker and her husband over for dinner one evening.
-Now to most people, dinner with a couple of friends on a pleasant summer evening is no big deal.
+Now, to most people, dinner with a couple of friends on a pleasant summer evening is no big deal.
 Tidy up the house, throw some burgers on ... it isn't rocket science.
 But for my mother, rocket science would have been easier.
-Small, domestic chores annoyed her.
-She was a registered nurse working ICU and ER most of her life, and somehow this profession had instilled in her zero tolerance and very little patience for mundane, day-to-day activities.
+Small talk and domestic chores annoyed her.
+She was a registered nurse, working ICU and ER most of her life, and somehow this profession had instilled in her zero tolerance and very little patience for mundane, day-to-day activities.
 Our home was an eternal mess and most weeks grocery shopping and cooking were afterthoughts.
 Thus leaving my younger brother and sister and I scrounging on raw macaroni and giant globs of peanut butter straight from the jar as after school snacks.

 As a homemaker and decorator, mother felt woefully inadequate.
 Yet with this looming dinner party she became eager to clean up the place and try to impress her new so-called friends.
 So, after much fussing and fretting, we all began the arduous task of readying the house for honored guests.
-Which meant that, by the time the guests arrived, mother had made our lives and pretty much any one elses who dared cross her path, completely and utterly miserable.
+Which meant that, by the time the guests arrived, mother had made our lives, and pretty much any one elses who dared cross her path, completely and utterly miserable.

-Now most people on the day of a dinner party tend to last minute details like cooking, setting the table and tidying up.
+Now most people, on the day of a dinner party, tend to last minute details like cooking, setting the table and tidying up.
 Not my mother.
 She had delusions of grandeur and tried to throw an entire years worth of housekeeping and interior decorating into a single day.
 We shampooed carpets, moved pictures, rearranged furniture, washed windows, ironed curtains, dusted, cleaned, and otherwise hid the junk.
 We unfortunately had become so caught up in the cleaning process that the cooking and dinner itself had become an afterthought.
 To my mother this was no matter.
 She was intent on having this party and she was going to cook, entertain and be her version of a traditional nineteen-fifties housewife and no amount of stress, turmoil or torture was going to deter her goddammit!

 Next came the staging.
 For reasons I will never fully understand, mother sorely wanted to impress these people.
 So the house had to be perfect.
 Which meant, in her mind, conveying the illusion of a casual mess, of intelligent, domestic artists living in a nineteen-seventies farmhouse with a garden and jars of jam cheerfully awaiting in the cupboard.
 This was so unlike our house.
 So, after a manic cleaning spree, mother ordered me to drag my plastic portable Singer sewing machine down from the closet and place it conspicuously on the table in the den, along with an art book and her Merck Manual.
 (What that had to do with anything, I'll never know.)
 Then mother strategically placed potted plants and more books around the house while I scoured the kitchen for a set of matching, un-chipped dinner plates.